First observation of turbulence-like state in dense algal suspensions: Statistical characterisation of dense algal suspensions

-Figure~\ref{fig:flatness}(a) [blue panel] displays PDFs ($\mathcal{P}$) of the longitudinal velocity increments $\delta \boldsymbol{u}_{\parallel}$(l) of WT cell suspensions ~\cite{pandit2017overview} [see Materials and Methods, Eq.~\eqref{eq:velinc}] for different values of $l$; Fig.~\ref{fig:flatness}(c) [beige panel] gives these PDFs for the mbo2 mutant.
-The $l$-dependence of these velocity-increment PDFs is a fingerprint of intermittency, which we quantify by the flatness $F_4$ that is related to the fourth- and second-order velocity structure functions [see Materials and Methods, Eq.~\eqref{eq:flat}].
-We plot the flatness, $F_4$ for both WT (versus $l/a_w$) and mbo2 (versus $l/a_m$) variants, in Figs.~\ref{fig:flatness} (b) and \ref{fig:flatness} (d), respectively.
-Both these plots show distinct deviations from the Gaussian value $F_4^G=3$; this deviation increases as $l/a_w$ (or $l/a_m$) decreases, a clear manifestation of small-scale intermittency in the algal turbulence we consider~\footnote{Signatures of small-scale intermittency are often uncovered by such plots of flatness or the hyperflatness $F_6\equiv S_6/(S_2)^3$ in fluid and other forms of turbulence; see, e.g., Refs.~\cite{Frisch-CUP,perlekar2006manifestations,sahoo2011systematics,pandit2017overview}.}.
-Furthermore, $F_4$ shows more dependence on $\bar \rho$ for the mbo2 mutant than it does for the WT variant, even though the error bars are large.
+Figure~\ref{fig:flatness}(a) [blue panel] displays the PDF ($\mathcal{P}$) of the longitudinal velocity increments $\delta \boldsymbol{u}_{\parallel}$(l) of WT cell suspensions for different mean densities $\bar{\rho}$ and the separation $l/a_w = 5.37$ (Materials and Methods, Eq.~\eqref{eq:velinc}~\cite{pandit2017overview}).
+The separation length $l$ is the magnitude of the vector $\boldsymbol{l}$ that we use in the definition of the longitudinal velocity increment.
+With a fixed vector $\boldsymbol{l}$, we calculate the difference of the velocity $\delta \boldsymbol{u}_{\parallel}(l)$ along that direction [see Eq.~\eqref{eq:velinc}].
+To generate the complete PDF, we take all possible directions for a fixed magnitude $l$.
+Figure~\ref{fig:flatness}(c) [beige panel] gives the corresponding PDF for the mbo2 mutant (here $l/a_m = 5.82$).
+The $l$-dependence of these velocity-increment PDFs are shown in Appendix~\ref{appendix:PDFincrement}.
+This $l$-dependence is a fingerprint of intermittency, which we quantify by the flatness $F_4$ that is related to the fourth- and second-order velocity structure functions [Materials and Methods, Eq.~\eqref{eq:flat}].
+We plot the flatness $F_4$, for both WT (versus $l/a_w$) and mbo2 (versus $l/a_m$) variants, in Figs.~\ref{fig:flatness} (b) and \ref{fig:flatness} (d), respectively.
+Both these plots show distinct deviations from the Gaussian value $F_4^G=3$; this deviation increases as $l/a_w$ (or $l/a_m$) decreases, a clear manifestation of small-scale intermittency~\footnote{Signatures of small-scale intermittency are often uncovered by such plots of flatness or the hyperflatness $F_6\equiv S_6/(S_2)^3$ in fluid and other forms of turbulence~\cite{Frisch-CUP,perlekar2006manifestations,sahoo2011systematics,pandit2017overview}}.